llamaluvr/cordova-plugin-googlefit/README.md

 * Added ability to save a simple workout (see below for API)
 * Changed isConnected() to just return a true/ false result, don't try to connect if not connected.
+* Changed readWeight() to readMostRecentWeight() and readMostRecentWeightAsOfDate().

 ## To-do

 * Add save weight functionality
 * Add ability to save and read weight for any time period
+* Have some way to tell if the app is connected to Google Fit (in the sense that it's registered to Google Fit, not if the connection is established for the app right now).
+I realize this was probably what the original isConnected is trying to do.

 ## Requirements